FrozenSand/ioq3-for-UrbanTerror-4/README.md

 - Ctrl-V and Shift-Insert can now be used to paste into UI text fields (not just the console).

+- Added `sv_autoRecordDemo`cvar to automatically create a server demo of every player that connects.

 ## Security fixes

 - QVMs, `q3config.cfg` and `autoexec.cfg` can't be loaded from downloaded pk3s